rebekkanordheim/RainyDaysCode/README.md

 Add a more detailed description of what your project entails and set out to do.

 This project was my first year exam as a Front End Development student at Noroff.
 The case for this exam was to make a website for RainyDays, which is a brand that wants to sell jackets so that their customers could keep pushing their comfor zones.
+It is a simple website where you can have a look at the product from Rainy Days and reed about them.

 This project is done in the first semester with very basic and simple HTML and CSS, and I also made some wireframes/designs in Figma before the coding.
 It was a very exciting task to do because I never had done anything that has to do with coding previously, so it was really exciting.